C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Western-Front_01.jpg "")

-*Add title, credits, **Image caption, image credits, rights of use*

 ![](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Western-Front_02_Detailjpg)

 *Image caption, image credits, rights of use*

 Figure XX: Large scale map, Franco-German front, February 1915 **Is this the right caption for the image above???** Where is this image held?
 We need to mention this.

+Die militärischen Ereignisse im Völkerkrieg 1914-15.
+In wöchentlichen Karten mit Chronik zu dauernder Erinnerung.
+Ed by Vereinigung für Private Kriegshilfe, München, 1914-15

+Map No. 19: Die militärischen Ereignisse vom 24.
+Januar bis 1.
+Februar 1915, Westlicher Kriegsschauplatz

 A couple of decades after a war is over, archives in many countries give access to these kind of large scale maps.
 Usually, such maps were printed by the army map services.
 Surveying officers at the front line used hand drawn remarks to keep them up to date in order to provide a reliable image of the situation.
 The question „what is the content of the map“ may lead us to a variety of answers: Of course, the topography of the hills and valleys South of Verdun as well as the tight network of trenches are visible on the map.
 In addition, we can take the map as a representation of static warfare (armies on both sides fight over just a few hundred meters to capture the opposite trench) and as a representation of a huge grave yard with thousands of soldiers who died in these fields.
 Today, we also find many small scale maps about ongoing wars in the world printed in newspapers and journals, for example about the Russian-Ukrainian war since 2022.
 In addition to newspaper maps, there are many more maps online, small scale and large scale.
 These digital maps are either static images or web map services that provide specific data and that change of the course of time.